 Two mana for a 3/3 flying attacker every second turn is great.
 What’s even better is that you don’t have to exert it.
 That sometimes happens when you have a combat trick to use or if your opponent doesn’t have any blockers.

 Gust Walker was the centerpiece of all white aggressive decks in Amonkhet – and almost all white decks are aggressive.
-We don’t see this changing just because some cards are added to the mix.
+This didn’t change despite some cards being added to the mix.
 You’ll want to play as many Walkers as you can get your hands on.

 2. Compulsory Rest

-Anyways, you still want a bunch of those, as you simply can’t beat this efficiency.
+Anyway, you still want a bunch of those, as it’s extremely efficient.

 3. Oketra’s Avenger